Seven Things We Learned from the D.C. Area Black Lives Matter at School Week of Action

 6.)
 Grassroots, educator-led planning, preparation, and learning are key.

 The success of the week reflects planning by teachers in the D.C. area for an annual curriculum fair co-hosted with Howard University.
 At the fair, which has been held both as an in-person, D.C. area event and as a national, virtual curriculum fair, teachers introduce some of the lessons described throughout this article.
 There is also a book giveaway.

 7.)
 Teachers need strong allies to support this work.

-Over the last several years, we have seen the power of the Black Lives Matter Movement to raise awareness and discourse nationally about race and racism in the United States.
+Over the last several years, we have seen the power of the Black Lives Matter campaign to raise awareness and discourse nationally about race and racism in the United States.
 Now we’ve seen the power these conversations can have in the classroom.
-The lessons and dialogues that took place during the week of action provided the momentum and inspiration to continue throughout the year.
+The lessons and dialogues that take place during the week of action provide the momentum and inspiration to continue throughout the year.